VinCloud1/gitlab_install/gitlab_install.md

+# Login would be root and password would be initial generated password avaiable in sudo cat /etc/gitlab/initial_root_password

+# Ubuntu t2 medium machine will be good

 To install GitLab on an Amazon EC2 instance, you can follow these general steps:
 Launch an EC2 instance: Start by creating an EC2 instance in the AWS Management Console.
 Choose an instance type that meets the requirements for running GitLab, such as sufficient CPU, RAM, and storage.
 Set up the instance: Configure the security group settings to allow incoming traffic on the necessary ports, such as HTTP (80) and HTTPS (443) for accessing GitLab's web interface.
 You may also need to open additional ports for SSH access or other services as required.